-- Ascendas Reit and its Property Managers did not have operational control of 59 properties in its portfolio during FY17/18; therefore emissions associated with fuel combustion and purchased electricity are scope 3.
+- Ascendas Reit’s Manager and its Asset/Property Managers did not have operational control of 129 properties in its portfolio during FY2019; hence emissions associated with fuel combustion and purchased electricity are scope 3.
 Details can be found on page 4 of the GHG Protocol Corporate Standard (Appendix F: Categorising GHG emissions associated from leased assets): www.ghgprotocol.org/corporate-standard

 Delivering Sustainable Value

-As the first and largest listed business space and industrial REIT, Ascendas Reit provides an attractive platform of investment in business and industrial properties in Singapore and Australia.
-The REIT is managed by Ascendas Funds Management (S) Limited (the Manager), which is a wholly-owned subsidiary of the Ascendas-Singbridge Group (Ascendas-Singbridge).
-For more details on Ascendas Reit’s Trust structure please refer to page 13 of the Annual Report FY17/18.
+Ascendas Reit is Singapore’s first and largest listed business space and industrial REIT, and has presence in Singapore, Australia, the UK and most recently, the US.
+The REIT is managed by Ascendas Funds Management (S) Limited (the Manager), a wholly-owned subsidiary of CapitaLand.
+Please refer to page 17 of the Annual Report FY2019 for more details on Ascendas Reit’s Structure.

 Materiality Assessment: Managing Risks and Opportunities